FAQS For revival

 • No, minors must be accompanied by their guardian at all times during the event.

-• While some topics are considered to have adult themes and content, we will also have workshops and activities that are family oriented.
+• While some topics are considered to have adult themes and content, we will also have workshops and activities that are family oriented, and teen specific.
 Using the event guide will help you pick what events are best suited for your family to attend together.

 • Only as much as you allow it!